 Guidelines for Authors

 Education Thinking primarily publishes stand-alone literature reviews.
 All approaches to education research literature reviewing are welcome.
 Most preferably, articles are expected to provide the reader with a complete overview of the development of research literature on a given topic.
 An article should present the main inputs of the main authors who contributed to developing knowledge on the topic over time, and clarify how these inputs relate to each other (or not).
-The article should explain the concepts, theories and methods used in that literature, as well as the results obtained.
+The article should explain the concepts, theories, and methods used in the literature, as well as the results obtained.
 The article should also take stock of the state-of-play of knowledge on the topic, providing a state-of-the-art overview not only of what is known, but also of knowledge gaps and pending research issues, especially those most in need of attention in the near future.
 The article should be clear and streamlined; precise, detailed, informative, but concise.

-Language – Articles are to be written in English language, either American or British (but not a mixture of both).
+Language – Articles are to be written in the English language, either American or British (but not a mixture of both).
 Unexplained jargon should be avoided.
 Word choice should be inclusive and bias-free.
 Before submission, manuscripts should be checked for spelling and grammar and, where necessary, undergo English language editing.

 Format – The formatting of papers for Education Thinking is based on the lines set by the 7th edition (2020) of the APA publication manual.
 Please only use the pre-formatted “Education Thinking’s Templates”, which comprise a “Main Text Template” and a “Title Page Template“: download the templates to your hard drive, then open them and save them under new names as MS Word documents where to insert your manuscript.
 Keep the original templates for your ease of reference.

-Anonymity of authors – Any details that could lead to identify the author(s) have to be removed from the abstract, keywords, main text (from the introduction to the references) and annexes.
+Anonymity of authors – Any details that could lead to identifying the author(s) have to be removed from the abstract, keywords, main text (from the introduction to the references), and annexes.
 This also includes the possible links to repositories where non-anonymised supplementary materials (e.g. videos, data sets) intended for readers may have been deposited.
 Such links also have to be removed from the submitted manuscript and will be reinserted in the final draft.
 The Main Text Template indicates how to keep authors’ anonymity in the in-text and end-list references.